FakhrulASA/Geekle-Android-Architecture-best-practice/README.md

 Unit test implemented for the Gallery API Response checking, is it normally returning body and not returning error.
 ### 8. App Flavor/Remotely API change
 App Flavor/Api scheme changes done with Firebase RemoteConfig where we put a value which can be changed to change application base url.
 Then the current value is stored in DataStore preference(Local cache)
-### 9. API response caching (Not Implemented)
-API response caching can be completed using cacheDir() and HttpClient interceptor cache().
-But Due to randmized behavior of the api(Randomly changes value on same page on load) I didnt not implemented.

 ## Reference
 1. PhotoView: https://github.com/Baseflow/PhotoView
 2. DataStore: https://developer.android.com/topic/libraries/architecture/datastore?gclsrc=ds&gclsrc=ds